 Gas in the venous circulation can cause heart problems by obstructing the pulmonary circulation or forming an air blockage that raises central venous pressure and lowers pulmonary and systemic arterial pressure.

-Very large and symptomatic amounts of venous emboli can also occur on rapid decompression in severe diving or decompression accidents, where they can interfere with circulation in the lungs and result in respiratory distress and hypoxia.
+Massive and symptomatic amounts of venous emboli can also occur on rapid decompression in severe diving or decompression accidents.
+They can interfere with circulation in the lungs and result in respiratory distress and hypoxia.

-Air embolism in a systemic artery, called an arterial air embolism (AGE), is a more serious matter than in a vein, because a gas bubble in an artery can directly stop blood flow to an area fed by the artery.
+Air embolism in a systemic artery, called an arterial air embolism (AGE), is more severe than in a vein because a gas bubble in a route can directly stop blood flow to an area fed by the artery.